History, tourist information, and nearby accommodation

-The barracks were one of the first purpose-built military barracks in Britain, built in 1717 to a design by Nicholas Hawksmoor, who studied under Sir Christopher Wren and designed the famous twin towers of Westminster abbey in London.
+The barracks were one of the first purpose-built military barracks in Britain, built in 1717 to a design by Nicholas Hawksmoor, who studied under Sir Christopher Wren and designed the famous twin towers of Westminster Abbey in London.
 At Berwick Hawksmoor designed a barracks large enough to house 600 men and 36 officers, laid out around a large square.

 Three separate museums are located within the Barracks, including the King's Own Scottish Borderers Museum, the Berwick Borough Museum, and the Berwick Gymnasium Art Gallery.
-Within the 18th century soldiers' quarters is a special exhibit showing what it was life was like in the military over the centuries.
+Within the 18th-century soldiers' quarters is a special exhibit showing what it was life was like in the military over the centuries.

 Holy Trinity Church

 Across from the Barracks' entrance is Holy Trinity Church, one of only a few churches built in England during Oliver Cromwell's Commonwealth (1649-1660).
-It was design by John Young of London and modelled after St Mary Cree in London.
+It was designed by John Young of London and modelled after St Mary Cree in London.
 By English standards it is a peculiar building, with no chancel, tower, bells, organ, or altar.
 The church was redesigned in classical style in 1855.
-The wooded graveyard has been name a nature reserve, and in the graveyard are ancient Viking burial stones.
+The wooded graveyard has been named a nature reserve, and in the graveyard are ancient Viking burial stones.
 In the church is a memorial to Major George Younghusband, who gained fame while serving in India.